Volunteer & Internship Opportunities

 Videographer: Create videos of our events and campaign videos for use on our promotional materials, in Peace & Justice News and on social media.

-Painting: We need someone to paint our logo on our A Board.
+Painting: We need someone to paint a new sign for us!
 Can you help?

-Graphics Artist: To create graphic illustrations for Peace & Justice News and for events and campaigns publicity as needed.
+Graphics Artist: To create graphic illustrations for Peace & Justice News and for posters for events and campaigns publicity as needed.

-Origami Cranes Project Co-Cordinators: The Cranes project aims to make origami peace cranes in memory of Hiroshima.
-We need an additional dedicated volunteer to work as part of a team doing outreach around Scotland, the UK and globally to get groups and individuals to run workshops in their areas and to commit to making and sending us a set number of peace cranes.
+ORIGAMI CRANES PROJECT CO-CORDINATORS: The 140,000 Origami Cranes project aims to make origami peace cranes in memory of Hiroshima and to raise awareness of the Nuclear Weapons Ban Treaty.
+We need a volunteer to work as part of a team doing outreach around Scotland, the UK and globally to get groups and individuals to run workshops in their areas and to commit to making and sending us a set number of peace cranes and to run workshops in the local area.

 Countering Militarisation of Youth Project Coordinator: This project aims to raise awareness of the ways in which the military is making a concerted effort to create a positive image for itself and is actively working to increase the numbers of young recruits through schools visits.
 This person will work with a network of groups and individuals to organise events and activities in this area.